VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Conclusions and future work

 \section{Conclusions and future work}

-The proposed system, VISTA Net, performs emotion recognition by considering the information from image, speech \& text modalities.
+The proposed system, VISTANet, performs emotion recognition by considering the information from the image, speech \& text modalities.
 It combines the information from these modalities in a hybrid manner of intermediate and late fusion and determines their weights automatically.
 It has resulted in better performance on including image, speech \& text modalities than including only one or two of these modalities.
-The proposed interpretability technique, KAAP, identifies each modality's contribution and important features towards predicting a particular emotion class.
-The future research plan includes working on transforming emotional content from one modality to another.
+The proposed interpretability technique, KAAP, identifies each modality's contribution and important features toward predicting a particular emotion class.
+The future research plan includes transforming emotional content from one modality to another.
 We will also work on controllable emotion generation, where the output contains the desired emotional tone.